 Sitecore Marketing Automation allows marketers to add up to 5 elements to campaigns:

 The Start and End elements bookend campaigns.
 For instance, Start indicates the beginning of the campaign i.e. the place contacts are enrolled into, and End, is where some contacts are placed when the campaign ends.

-Marketing actions allow marketers to make several changes to a contact based on their journey.
+In Sitecore Marketing Automation, Marketing actions allow marketers to make several changes to a contact based on their journey.
 These can include:

 - Changing profile values